-Earnings per ordinary share
+Earnings per share

-Earnings per ordinary share are calculated by dividing the profit for the year available to ordinary shareholders by the weighted average number of ordinary shares outstanding during the period.
-Diluted earnings per ordinary share are calculated by dividing the profit available to ordinary shareholders by the weighted average number of ordinary shares outstanding during the period, adjusted for possible dilution as a result of outstanding option rights, for example.
+Earnings per share are calculated by dividing the profit for the year available to the shareholder by the weighted average number of shares outstanding during the period.

 Statement of cash flows

 The statement of cash flows is prepared using the indirect method.
 This statement of cash flows shows the source and application of cash items.
 Cash flows are divided into those from operating, investing and financing activities.
 Cash and cash equivalents comprise, at face value, all cash in hand, balances at central banks and balances withdrawable on demand at other banks in respect of which the risk of value changes is insignificant.